Policies

 Introduction

-The tax paid by corporations and foundations has come under increased focus in recent years.
 The distinction between legal tax optimisation and illegal tax evasion has evolved into a debate on the ethics of corporate tax deductions and the lack of transparency in corporate tax affairs.
+This document intends to make our position and policy on tax clear.

 The Tax Policy is reviewed annually.